 The Hall of Honor Committee shall consider written recommendations for each nominee and, after proper and appropriate discussion, cast their votes for new Hall of Honor Award recipients.
 Nominees who are not selected will remain on the Hall of Honor ballot for consideration in future years.

-The Hall of Honor Committee accepts nominations electronically and via paper submissions leading up to mid-February each year.
-The nomination window for the 2021 Class has closed.
+The Hall of Honor Committee accepts nominations electronically and via paper submissions leading up to February 1st each year.
+Click HERE to nominate someone for the Hall of Honor Class of 2022.

 The BPS101 Hall of Honor Committee is pleased to announce the Hall of Honor Class of 2021.
 Six alumni, one staff member, and a devoted community member were selected for this recognition.